General OT Questions

 What is occupational therapy?

-Occupational therapy helps enable an individual to engage in activities that are meaningful to them.
-A new or expecting mom will probably want to continue her hobbies and also learn how to best care for her child, all while staying healthy.
+Occupational therapy helps enable an individual to engage in activities that are meaningful to them; the activities that occupy us.
+For example, a new or expecting mum will want to continue her hobbies and also learn how to best care for her child, all while staying mental and physically healthy.

 Isn't occupational therapy related to my job?